Dan Brown’s masterclass #takeawaykeys

 d) Write in hours – not in pages/chapters

-e) Dan Brown never finishes chapter without writing 1st paragraph of the next.
+e) Dan Brown never finishes a chapter without writing 1st paragraph of the next.
 It’s a trick.
-It will give you the feeling – “the story is here and waiting for you”
+It will give you the feeling – “the story is here and waiting for you.”

-f) Move – exercise – think… Dan Brown is using dictaphone on walks or beach. #brainstorm (order of the story doesn’t matter).
+f) Move – exercise – think… Dan Brown uses a dictaphone on walks. #brainstorm (the order of the story doesn’t matter).
 Don’t focus on the details too early!

 Personal: Dan Brown spent 2 years on his first novel.
 His 3 first books didn’t sell well.
 But after ‘Code’ – he became popular lol